 Lubrication is essential if you use hand tools.
 Unlike cleaning, lubrication is necessary before using the device.
-Remember to use the right oil that will stay for a while on the equipment.
+Remember to use the correct oil that will stay for a while on the equipment.

 Some tools have manufacturer’s guidelines on how to lubricate them.
-Use the guidelines correctly, to reduce them from wearing out because of friction between the moving parts.
+Follow the procedures correctly to reduce them from wearing out because of friction between the moving parts.

 Handles are easy to crack and get damaged.
 If you use them without knowing, they can injure your hand.
 They can even get out of your hand and hit you somewhere in your body.
-Inspecting your tools should be a priority.
+Therefore, inspecting your tools should be a priority.

 The handle is the first and crucial part of examining a hand tool.
 For cutting tools, the cutting edges are a must to inspect before and after use.